dotnet/EntityFramework.Docs/entity-framework/core/providers/sql-server/temporal-tables.md

 ## Querying historical data

-EF Core supports queries that include historical data through several new query operators:
+EF Core supports queries that include historical data through several specialized query operators:

 * `TemporalAsOf`: Returns rows that were active (current) at the given UTC time.
 This is a single row from the current table or history table for a given primary key.
 * `TemporalAll`: Returns all rows in the historical data.
 This is typically many rows from the history table and/or the current table for a given primary key.